KohakuMoon/website/blog/posts/_posts/2024-01-01-Change log.md

 February 28th 2025
     Coffee and Code.
 Still need to make all my changes live.
 Still a mess of code.
 Had help lazy adding cursor sparkles.
 Will need to credit proper.

+April 3rd 2025
+    How is it April already?
+Moved coffee and code to Thursday this week.

+April 18th 2025
+    Coffee and Code.
+Fixed a few typos.
+So much work to do here.
+I need to figure out where I am going go back to basics maybe.

+April 25th 2025
+    Left work early so got to go to coffee and code a bit earlier.
+Goat had me walk thru a test site using html with inline css.
+He keeps showing me the same things and I hope he knows how appreciated he is.
+His help did indentify some issues with heirarchy and may have been interchangably using body and main.
+They do not work like that.
+I did a few changes after on my own.
+Site is still a broken mess but slowly improving.
+Keeping his napkin note in my laptop still as a reminder.
 </div>